 NCCA

 NCCA is the acronym for the National Commission for Certifying Agencies.
-The NCCA is a commission of the Institute for Credentialing Excellence and provides accreditation for credentialing programs.
+The NCCA is the accrediting body for the Institute for Credentialing Excellence (ICE).

 Passing Score